rmrector/script.artwork.beef/src/content/usage/_index.md

 new local files and searching the web services for any missing art; and "AB: Select artwork..." to manually select new artwork.

+### Episode fanart

-**Episode fanart** requires using a scraper that grabs the TheTVDB ID for each episode, like the standard TheTVDB scraper and The Movie Database _TV show_ scraper, or an NFO manager that does the same.
+Episode fanart requires using a scraper that grabs the TheTVDB ID for each episode, like the standard TheTVDB scraper and The Movie Database _TV show_ scraper, or an NFO manager that does the same.
 You must enable adding episode fanart manually for each series through the add-on settings, as they add a bundle of new API calls to The Movie Database and just aren't available for many series.

+### Change report

 It generates a report of changes to [userdata](http://kodi.wiki/view/Userdata)/addon_data/script.artwork.beef/artwork-report.txt.